Wallpapered powder rooms send a clear message about style.

 When I see a large-scale abstract pattern dominate the walls, it’s clear that we’re in a contemporary house.
-Kelly Wearstler’s citrine and ivory Imperial Trellis wallpaper, for Schumacher [top], blasts out in small spaces with a 6-3/4” horizontal and 14” vertical pattern repeat.
+Kelly Wearstler’s citrine and ivory Imperial Trellis paper, for Schumacher [top], blasts out in small spaces with a 6-3/4” horizontal and 14” vertical pattern repeat.
 That’s huge.
-Every with the more traditional leaning Memoirs Stately sink (Kohler) it adds an Asian aura that pulls towards Hollywood Regency glamor.
+Every with a traditional leaning Memoirs Stately sink (Kohler) it adds an aura of Hollywood Regency glamor that Wearstler extols.

 Nothing screams traditional more than blue and white toile wallpaper.
 So the task here was to add something unexpected, like the checkered vanity skirt.
 Still, I can’t help think that a vivid blue penny round tile floor, a minimalist sink and maybe even a blue ceiling would have gone a long way to making toile wallpaper look a little hipper.
 Always possible.

 (Source: Schumacher, Pinterest)

 Copy and Paste to Quick-Share this Post: http://bit.ly/IhrPgu